 In addition, PCI works hand-in-hand with a variety of local stakeholders and builds their capacity to construct and use ecological stoves, establish student-led School Health Clubs, conduct de-worming campaigns, construct school latrines and rainwater harvesting tanks, and cultivate school gardens to enhance the nutrition of school meals.
 To improve the quality of education, PCI improves student-to-textbook ratios and works closely with the Ministry of Education and vocational training and education officials at all levels to increase teachers’ skills through training on child-centered teaching methodologies.

 PCI is also enabling families to improve their quality of life by establishing Women Empowered (WE) groups that contribute to the social and economic empowerment of women through village savings and loan activities and discussion of social issues affecting women and girls.
-275 WE groups have been formed in the program area, consisting of 6,133 community members which have already accumulated over $385,000 in savings to date.
+A total of 275 WE groups have been formed in the program area, consisting of 6,133 community members who have already accumulated over $385,000 in savings to date.
 Through a unique partnership with DreamStart Labs, PCI is piloting DreamSave Innovation – a fully integrated mobile technology solution for VSLs that enables millions of women around the world to access mobile banking using basic feature smart phones.